weremoose/hillsideprojects/_posts/2019-10-10-untitled-for-martha-2019.md

 ---
 "Martha, Celia, Celia's baby, Benjamin, Kauai O'o, Toughie, Incas."

-\-You were all the last individuals of your kind, yet you were all extinct before you were born.
+\-You were the last individuals of your kind, yet all extinct before you were born.

-> Video in the making in collaboration with Jonas Holmer & Giorgos Chloros.
+A video in the making that looks into notions of death and the act of mourning as a process of re-learning the world in times of extinction and loss.
+Set in a fictional forest landscape, it tells the stories of five individuals that were the last of their species, so-called endlings.
+Weaving in and out of a healing process and narratives of lived lives, the video offers a memorial to those lost.

+The script to this video was written during an artist residency at Sfakiotes artist residency in Lefkada, Greece during the summer of 2019 with generous support from Helge Ax:sson Johnsons Stiftelse.